kanidm/kanidm/kanidm_book/src/security_hardening.md

 This can be prevented by removing "everyone: execute bits from parent directories containing the configuration, and removing "everyone" bits from the files in question.

-### owned by the current uid, which may allow file permission changes
+### owned by the current UID, which may allow file permission changes

-File permissions in unix systems are a discrestionary access control system, which means the named uid owner is able to further modify the access of a file regardless of the current settings.
+File permissions in unix systems are a discretionary access control system, which means the named UID owner is able to further modify the access of a file regardless of the current settings.
 For example:

     [william@amethyst 12:25] /tmp > touch test